builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

     }
 ```

-- Public setters allow clients to initialize properties with any value, valid or not.
+- Public setters allow clients to initialize properties with any value--valid or not.

 #### Public setters do not support internal validation